raoulg/traefik_server/README.md

-# rights
+# setup rights
-We will use the standard /srv folder for shared data
+We will use the standard /srv folder on the server for shared data.
+We will first need to add rights for the users.

 ## list groups and owners
 ```bash